 It's also possible to allow students to tick items themselves to say they're completed (but that relies on their honesty - you can compare it with their basic tracking report!).
 Where the resource is a label, the only way to indicate completion is for the student to manually tick it.

-To allow manual student completion
+To allow manual student completion (checkbox with solid outline)

 When setting up the activity or resource: